 For all the selected candidate reference stars, the raw light curves for a given photometry aperture diameter ($D$) were derived and normalized using the median values derived from a $2-3\sigma$ clipping algorithm.
 Then, we performed systematic quality screening on the light curves and time-series data points.
-As exemplified by the CO filter data in Fig.\ref{fig:lc}, the first 1,700s data (phase 0.410-0.426) exhibited degraded quality and were hence excluded.
-The $Ref4$ candidate displayed obviously divergent photometric trends compared to the target star and other reference stars, and was thus discarded from reference star list.
-Similar approach was applied to CH4$_{\rm on}$ filter data, with slightly modified criteria: both the initial and final 960s data (phase 0.403-0.412 \& 0.564-0.573) were removed due to notable worse data quality.
-These two excisions somewhat reduced the amount of out-of-eclipse baseline data but improved the overall data quality and reduced the scatter.
+As exemplified by the CO filter data in Fig.\ref{fig:lc}, the first 1,700s data (phase 0.410-0.426) exhibited degraded quality and were therefore excluded. $Ref4$ candidate displayed obviously divergent photometric trends compared to the target star and other reference stars, and was thus discarded from the reference star list.
+A similar approach was applied to the CH4$_{\rm on}$ filter data, with slightly modified criteria: the initial and final 960s data (phase 0.403-0.412 and 0.564-0.573) were removed due to significantly worse data quality.
+These two excisions somewhat reduced the amount of out-of-eclipse baseline data, but improved the overall data quality and reduced the scatter.

-Then, an average reference light curve for a given aperture $D$ and reference star group (RSG), denoted as $L_{\rm ref(D,RSG)}$, was obtained by taking the weighted mean of the normalized light curves with weights proportional to the inverse variance of their photometric uncertainties ($w_{i} \propto 1/\sigma_{i}^{2}$); this averaged light curve was then used to divide the target light curve so that most systematics were removed.
-Finally, a 3$\sigma$ clipping algorithm is applied to remove obvious outliers in the normalized target light curve.
+Then, an average reference light curve for a given aperture $D$ and reference star group (RSG), denoted $L_{\rm ref(D,RSG)}$, was obtained by taking the weighted mean of the normalized light curves with weights proportional to the inverse variance of their photometric uncertainties ($w_{i} \propto 1/\sigma_{i}^{2}$); this averaged light curve was then used to divide the target light curve so that most systematics were removed.
+Finally, a 3$\sigma$ clipping algorithm was applied to remove obvious outliers in the normalized target light curve.